Hilo Car and Driver Licensing

 Apuni Center Car Lic office in Hilo, Hawaii

-The office opens at 7:45 AM and it is well worth being there when they open.
-It takes a while to proces the cars (and we had two), so the line was pretty long by the time we were finished.
-In order to get a Hawaii title and license plates you need to bring your car's current title and registration, the bill of lading from the shipping company (make sure it is signed when you pick up your cars), and Hawaii's safety inspection certificate.
+In order to get a Hawaii car title and license plates you need to bring your car's current title and registration, the bill of lading from the shipping company (make sure it is signed when you pick up your cars), and the Hawaii safety inspection certificate.
 Bring a photo id and money (they take a check).
-The tax is based on the weight of the car.
-Our cost was $211 for two cars, weighing about 5,000 pounds a piece.

 Hawaii auto safety sticker